How They Are Billions Building Access Works

 These rules answer the situation from this Steam forum post, pictured below.
 Building B would have more than 5 surrounding neighbors if something were built in the red squares.
 The rocks here actually do not have anything to do with the free access violation.

-Natural features (like rock, forrest, water...) do affect building access (although not in the example above).
+Natural features (like rock, forest, water...) do affect building access (although not in the example above).
 The counting, however, gets more complicated.
 Natural features increase buildings' neighbor counts, but the features themselves can have infinite neighbors.

 Orientation: first a non-bug.
 The graphical orientation of a building (which way the door faces) is purely cosmetic.
 This has no affect on the free access of the building.